ajparsons/django-sourdough/README.md

 Collection of useful tools for django projects.

+useful_inkleby on pypi

+Read the docs at: http://useful-inkleby.readthedocs.io/en/latest/

 useful_django.models:

 * FlexiModel - Allows manager and queryset methods to be added to a model using @managermethod and @querysetmethod decorators rather than creating custom managers.